 gets the job done

-Marketing wise I feel it is important to help prospective buyers, as well as my fellow Realtors, to ponder and remember your property accurately, to help them grow all the more enthralled with it.
-Therefore I prepare property specific websites with “sticky” content to use as a reference piece with interactive floor plans, video, and spherical tours to keep them digging deeper into how your property could be just what they are hunting for.
+I feel it is essential to help prospective buyers and my fellow Realtors ponder and remember your property accurately to help them grow enthralled with it.
+Therefore I prepare property-specific websites with “sticky” content to use as a reference piece with videos, 3-D Matterport tours, and interactive floor plans to keep them digging deeper into how your property could be just what they are hunting for.
 Peruse the sites listed in my showcase of Yvette’s Listings Beyond the MLS, then call me to learn how their design can make a difference in selling your Tahoe home for top dollar.
 (775)298-1599 or (530)574-4663

 Sotheby’s International Realty has developed into the world’s premier luxury residential real estate brokerage offering tremendous advantages.
-With expertise on the local level, combined with our access to important international markets, we ensure that the homes we represent receive the far-reaching exposure they deserve.
+With expertise on the local level and our access to important international markets, we ensure that the homes we represent receive the far-reaching exposure they deserve.

-When your home is represented by the Sierra Sotheby’s International Realty® brand it benefits from the worldwide recognition and prestige of the Sotheby’s name and gains exclusive access to highly qualified global clientele.
+When your home is represented by the Sierra Sotheby’s International Realty® brand, it benefits from the worldwide recognition and prestige of the Sotheby’s name and gains exclusive access to a highly qualified global clientele.
 See below how the Sotheby’s International Realty brand is successfully connecting homes with buyers worldwide.

-When a listing is marketed through the Sotheby’s International Realty® network it immediately begins a journey to worldwide exposure.
+When a listing is marketed through the Sotheby’s International Realty® network, it begins a journey to worldwide exposure.
 See how we market your listing in the video below!

 If you are seriously interested in having me help you sell Your Tahoe Home, then you might want to read Mr. Leiberman’s letter below.
 I have always asked my clients to share something that made a difference when they take the time to write a testimonial.
 I was floored when Mr. Leiberman sent me his account of our experience.
 I could not have described my approach to marketing homes better myself.